-The technological breakthrough for the naval supply market relies on the chance of managing a vessel in a completely autonomous way, without requiring the presence of personnel on board (concept of "unmanned vehicle").
+The technological breakthrough for the naval supply market relies on the chance of managing a vessel in a completely autonomous way, without requiring the presence of personnel on board.

 The development of naval automation technologies is gradually progressing towards this final goal, even if the “unmanned” management of ships and vessels still represents a future vision.

-In this scenario, the challenge of MARIN (2019 -2022) is to demonstrate the technological feasibility of an unmanned system for environmental monitoring, consisting of a naval platform, a surface acoustic sensor, a set of aerial drones and a terrestrial command and control station for the remote management.
+In this scenario, the challenge of the R&I project MARIN (2019 -2022) is to demonstrate the technological feasibility of an unmanned system for environmental monitoring, consisting of a naval platform, a surface acoustic sensor, a set of aerial drones and a terrestrial command and control station for the remote management.

-A SW tool will be developed in order to ease the detection and identification of a target (e.g. overlapping among visual, acoustic and thermal images; development of an AI-based tool).
+A specifically developed software tool makes the detection, identification, and classification of a target easier (e.g. overlapping among visual, acoustic and thermal images; integration of Artificial Intelligence).

 Main outcome of MARIN is an unmanned system to be used for monitoring and surveillance purposes and composed of a naval platform, an acoustic antenna integrated with a thermal camera, aerial drones, and a control station for remote management.
 The MARIN unmanned system can be used for several scenarios such as: coastal patrol, search and rescue (SAR), drones detection and tracking.